katorlys/github-proxy/README.md

 ## Introduction
 A browser-side JS based online proxy implementation for Github.<br>
 There have been some regions and countries that blocked the access to Github.com and its subpages.
 With this github proxy, you can:<br>
-- set a mirror site for Github.com
+- set a mirror of Github.com
-- set mirror sites for your own github pages.
+- set mirrors for your own github pages.

 There's no servers needed.
 The only thing you need is just a `CloudFlare Workers` account.
 It's all free.<br>